 3. Westpac OpenAir Cinema, RBG

-Few outdoor cinemas capture the imagination quite like the Westpac OpenAir Cinema – after all, the screen rises up out of the harbour waters as the film commences.
-Until February 20, 2024, you can drink in views of the Opera House, Harbour Bridge, and more, all whilst the action unfolds on screen.
-The Colour Purple, new Nic Cage film Dream Scenario, the heartbreaking Past Lives, and last year’s smash hit Barbie all remain on the 2024 lineup, but tickets tend to sell pretty fast, so grab them whilst you can.
+Few outdoor cinemas capture the imagination quite like the Westpac OpenAir Cinema — after all, the screen rises up out of the harbour waters as the film commences.
+From January 9, 2025, to February 18, you can drink in views of the Opera House, Harbour Bridge, and more, all whilst the action unfolds on screen.
+The full program has yet to be announced, but you can expect a stellar mix of classics and the latest releases.
+Tickets sell out quickly, so be sure to keep an eye on the website for when they’re released.
 Full details here.

 📍 Mrs Macquaries Point, Royal Botanic Garden, Sydney NSW 2000.

 Now into its 28th season, Moonlight Cinema remains a long-standing favourite of Sydney film lovers.
-Centennial Parklands is the setting for this summer cinema, and it boasts one of the longer runs amongst the competition: the final screening isn’t until March 24, just before the autumn chill starts to creep in.
+Centennial Parklands is the setting for this summer cinema, and it boasts one of the longer runs amongst the competition: the final screening isn’t until March 30, just before the autumn chill starts to creep in.
 Bring a picnic blanket – or hire a bean bag! – and make use of extras like an on-site Aperol Spritz bar.
-The remaining screenings include new releases like Saltburn, The Iron Claw, and Wish, and there’s a week of romantic films around Valentine’s Day; think Cinderella Story, The Notebook, and 10 Things I Hate About You.
+The summer 2024/2025 screenings include titles like Mean Girls, The Substance, The Muppet Christmas Carol and more.
 You can find out more here.

 📍 Belvedere Amphitheatre, Centennial Park, Broome Avenue, Paddington NSW 2021.